ropensci-archive/roweb2/content/technotes/2017-11-08-solrium-solr-r.md

 `solr_search` and `solr_all` in `v1` gain attributes that include `numFound`, `start`, and `maxScore`.
 That is, you can get to these three values after data is returned.
 Note that some Solr instances may not return all three values.

-For example, let's use the Public Library of Science Solr search instance:
+For example, let's use the Public Library of Science Solr search instance at <http://api.plos.org/search>:

 ```r